cecton/git-tools/README.md

     git push origin :new-branch
     ```

-    With cargo-git you can do not at once:
+    With cargo-git you can do both at once:

     ```
     # alias cg="cargo git"